 - Do NOT have sex, use vaginal creams or douche for 24 hours before the exam.

-What kinds of questions will my healthcare provider ask me?
+What kinds of questions will my HCP ask me?

 - Your general health, allergies and medications you are taking

 - Your menstrual period, such as how old you were when you first got it, how long it lasts, how often it comes, how much you bleed, the first day that your last period started, if you have cramps; and at what age your breasts started to develop

 - Whether you have ever had sex or have been sexually abused